Infosheets

 ERA Portal Austria provides a handy overview of the position papers on the next EU Framework Programme issued by numerous European associations and organisations.
 This overview includes, among others, position papers by Science Europe, EARTO (European Association of Research and Technology Organisations), several networks of universities such as The Guild, LERU and CESEAR, UAS4Europe (network of universities of applied sciences).

-All the above activities will feed into the preparatory work of the European Commission for its legislative proposal for the 10th Framework Programme.
-The proposal is expected to be published by mid-2025, followed by negotiations in Council and at the European Parliament, with a view to adoption before the end of 2027.
+All the above activities form part of the preparatory work for the European Commission's legislative proposal for the 10th Framework Programme.
+The proposal has been published on 16 July 2025.
+Next step are the negotiations between the Member States, European Parliament and Commission, with a view to a final agreement and adoption before the end of 2027.

 myOverview - sign up for personalised information